thisis2838/bms-speedrun-optimized-maps/README.md

  1. Recompiling at Final quality for better lighting.
  2. Build and fix cubemaps.
  3. Checks and fixes for bad I/O connections and info_overlays for maps that needed to be combined with their 2017 counterparts.
- 4. Playtesting to flush out bugs and give suggestion on what else to cut or what to change.
+ 4. Playtesting to flush out bugs and give suggestions on what else to cut or what to change.

 If you are interested in helping feel free to aid in shortening this list!